/ tool-comparisons / Hetzner vs Deno Deploy for Solo Developers

 Deno Deploy Overview

-Deno Deploy is a serverless edge platform built for the Deno runtime.
-Your code runs on V8 isolates distributed across 35+ data centers worldwide.
+Deno Deploy is a serverless platform built for the Deno runtime.
 Deploy from GitHub with zero configuration.
-Push your code, Deno Deploy builds it, and it's live on the edge in seconds.
+Push your code, Deno Deploy builds it (build pipelines are integrated now, with live-streamed logs in the dashboard), and it goes live in seconds.
 No servers to manage, no containers to build, no infrastructure to maintain.

 The runtime supports TypeScript and JavaScript natively.
 It includes built-in KV storage (Deno KV), which is a globally distributed key-value database that synchronizes across all edge locations.
 For simple data needs, you don't even need an external database.